8 Ways to Clear the Clutter and Improve Your Life

 If this is too much for you, then pack it up and store it for 6 months.
 Set up a reminder on Google Calendar or the calendar on your phone to notify you in 6 months.
 After 6 months passes, if you still didn’t touch any of the stuff you packed up, it likely means that it does not serve a purpose in your life anymore and is just taking up space.
 So, get rid of it.

-- Stop collecting so much crap.
+- Stop collecting so much stuff.

 I used to collect baseball cards when I was a kid.
 As I got older, I got tired of storing them because they took up a lot of space.
 So, I got rid of them.